HengyueZ/astrofix/README.md

 A sample Jupiter notebook showing the basic usage of **astrofix** is attached.
 The image used in the example is available at []

 ## License
+The project is licensed under the terms of the BSD 3-clause license.
+See the License file for details.